-This document introduces the first iteration of Al4Gov platform's reference architecture and its integration approach.
+This document introduces the second iteration of AI4Gov platform's reference architecture and its integration approach.
 Thus, the purpose of this document is two-fold.
-At first, it provides an initial list of measurable and specific system requirements that will drive the design of the architecture of the Al4Gov platform and will be used as the basis for the implementation of the relevant functionalities that will be offered by the various software components of the platform.
-Secondly, it also seeks to provide an initial architecture that will drive the interactions among the different software artefacts developed by the Al4Gov partners.
-The latter is also a basis for the component names and offers a preliminary analysis of the possible deployments that will follow during the lifetime of the project.
+First, it provides an updated list of measurable and specific system requirements that drive the design of the architecture of the AI4Gov platform and are used as the basis for the implementation of the relevant functionalities that are offered by the various software components of the platform.
+Second, it provides the updated reference architecture and integration approach that drive the interactions among the different software artefacts developed by the AI4Gov partners.
+The latter is also a concrete list of the project's components and offers an overall analysis of the deployments and implementations that have been applied during the lifetime of the project.

-This document is the product of the work carried out by the T2.3 - "Reference Architecture Specification".
-The main goal of this task is to analyse the technical requirements and to conclude an agreement with the technical partners regarding the reference architecture that will address the technical requirements as identified and presented in the context of this deliverable.
-All the component leaders were involved during the definition, refinement, and agreement on the common reference architecture, as presented in this deliverable.
+This document is the product of the work carried out by the collaboration of T2.3 - "Reference Architecture Specification" and T2.4 - "Integration of Al4Gov Platform and Tools", in contrary to the initial version that mainly included the work from the first task, as T2.4 was initiated in M12 of the project.
+The main goals of these tasks are collaboratively to analyse the technical requirements and to conclude on agreements with the technical partners regarding the reference architecture and the integration approach that address the technical requirements as identified and presented in the context of this deliverable.
+All the component leaders were involved during the definition, refinement, and agreement on the common reference architecture and integration approach, as presented in this deliverable.

-Starting with the analysis of the technical requirements, this document seeks to produce a measurable requirement set, which will be tracked against the developments during the project lifecycle to ensure that the needs arising from the complex nature of AI4Gov will be fully addressed and properly considered.
-Moreover, another important objective of task T2.3 - "Reference Architecture Specification" is to investigate and analyse the State-of-the-Art (SotA) techniques and approaches for all the envisioned AI4Gov technologies and components.
-Both these two objectives represent a valuable input for the design of the platform's overall architecture and all project-related research activities.
+Starting with the analysis of the technical requirements, this document seeks to produce a measurable requirement set, which are tracked against the developments during the project lifecycle to ensure that the needs arising from the complex nature of Al4Gov are fully addressed and properly considered.
+Moreover, another important objective of both these tasks is to investigate and analyse the State-of-the-Art (SotA) techniques and approaches for the envisioned Al4Gov technologies and components.
+Both these two objectives represent a valuable input for the design of the platform's overall architecture and all project-related implementation activities.
 As a key content of this deliverable, this analysis seeks to address and highlight all the technical perspectives of the project and to act as a valuable input for its other technical-related tasks and its reference architecture.